 - It helps maintain healthy nails.
 “Vitamin E oil supplies all the necessary benefits you need to grow healthy and long nails,” Green explains, noting that it can be applied to nails and cuticles for strengthening and added hydration.
 “Vitamin E oil’s moisturizing benefits may also support nail health by preventing cracked cuticles and dry skin around the nail bed.”

 - It can reverse damage on nails.
 It’s no secret that some nail polish and nail polish remover can be particularly damaging to the nails.
-Fortunately, vitamin E oil works to repair and protect against damage.
-“Using Vitamin E oil on your nail bed and cuticle can reverse damage caused from nail polish remover and nail polish,” Green says.
+Fortunately, vitamin E oil may work to repair and protect against damage: “Using Vitamin E oil on your nail bed and cuticle can reverse damage caused from nail polish remover and nail polish,” Green says.

 - It can eliminate yellowing of the nails.
 If you’re constantly switching between polish colors, you may notice your nails switching to a yellow tint.
 While holding off on polish for a few days can help the shade fade, Green says that applying vitamin E oil can also help.
 “However, excessively yellow nails may be a symptom of a fungal infection, which vitamin E does not rid,” she adds.
 “If your nails are in this condition, first see a doctor before deciding on how to treat them.”